volatilityfoundation/volatility3/doc/source/simple-plugin.rst

 The run method is the primary method called on a plugin.
 It takes no parameters (these have been passed through the context's configuration tree, and the context is provided at plugin initialization time) and returns an unpopulated :py:class:`~volatility.framework.interfaces.renderers.TreeGrid` object.
 These are typically constructed based on a generator that carries out the bulk of the plugin's processing.
-The `TreeGrid` also specifies the column names and types that will be output as part of the `TreeGrid`.
+The :py:class:`~volatility.framework.interfaces.renderers.TreeGrid` also specifies the column names and types that will be output as part of the :py:class:`~volatility.framework.interfaces.renderers.TreeGrid`.

 ::